klee-eng/klee-eng.github.io/_projects/Sponge Cleaner/index.md

 ## Prototypes
 Major breakthroughs in the project were made following the creation of the leadscrew prototype and the circuit prototype.
 Due to budget constraints, rather than buying a lead screw, a custom lead screw was created using a modified screw and a skateboard bearing.
 The compressive wall was then glued to one end of the screw and a timing belt pulley was glued to the other end.
 The lead screw could then be driven by a belt that connected the pulley on the screw to the pulley on the motor.

 The second major prototype for this project was the circuit prototype which integrated all of the major electrical components of our system.
 These components included a PMDC motor, a motor driver, a DC fan, an Arduino Uno, and a 6V power suppy.
-This protype was important for refining our code, and ensuring the drying sequence would function as desired.
+This protype was important for refining our code, and ensuring the drying sequence functioned as desired.

 <div style="display: flex; gap: 10px;">
   <img src="/images-final/JuniorDesignPrototypes.jpg" height="300" alt="Hub1">